CodeupClassroom/elixir-rest-blog/README.md

 We can use this tool to quickly test resource endpoints by navigating to http://localhost:8080/swagger-ui.html

 Swagger is an excellent tool which provides full documentation of exposed endpoints, including sample requests and responses - makes the job of testing very smooth!

-Or... you can use **Postman** for your documentation and testing.
+Or... you can use **Postman** for documentation and testing :)

 ## Security
 ### Security for this project will handled using an implementation of OAuth2.0 in Spring Boot / Spring Security